Kelvedon and Tollesbury Light Railway: Authorisation

 In 1843 the Eastern Counties Railway opened its main line between London (Shoreditch) and Colchester; there was a station at Kelvedon.
 The existence of a railway immediately improved the prosperity of the area served, by enabling the cheap import of necessary commodities, such as coal and lime (for improving agricultural ground) and the cheap carriage of local produce to market.

-The area between the new main line and the estuary of the River Blackwater consisted of exceptionally fertile farmland, but it suffered heavily, due to the poor road network locally, hampering cartage even over the relatively short distance to Kelvedon.
-In 1848 a branch line was opened to Maldon, located higher up the Blackwater; the line was sponsored by the Eastern Counties Railway, and worked by it.
+The area between the new main line and the estuary of the River Blackwater consisted of exceptionally fertile farmland, but the poor road network locally hampered cartage even over the relatively short distance to Kelvedon.
+In 1848, a branch line was opened to Maldon, located higher up the Blackwater, which was sponsored by the Eastern Counties Railway and worked by it.

-In the succeeding decade, the Tiptree area expanded its agricultural activity into the production of soft fruit, and into jam making, as well as vegetable farming.
+In the succeeding decade, agricultural activity in the Tiptree area had expanded into the production of soft fruit, and into jam making, as well as vegetable farming.
 At Tollesbury itself, there was a substantial fishing industry, but all of these businesses suffered due to the poor transport facilities.

-In 1862 the Great Eastern Railway was formed, taking over the Eastern Counties Railway and others; local agricultural businesses tried to interest the GER in improving local transport links, but for the time being the GER was not interested.
+In 1862, the Great Eastern Railway was formed, taking over the Eastern Counties Railway and others; local agricultural businesses tried to interest the GER in improving local transport links, but for the time being the GER was not interested.
 Meetings in 1889 and subsequent years proved fruitless.

-In 1896 the Light Railways Act was passed; this was intended to facilitate the promotion and construction of locally sponsored branch lines by mitigating some of the expenses usually associated with that work.
-Moreover, if it was certified that such a line would benefit agriculture, the Government might make a grant of money towards its construction.
+The Light Railways Act 1896 was intended to facilitate the promotion and construction of locally sponsored branch lines by mitigating some of the expenses usually associated with that work.
+Moreover, if it was certified that such a line would benefit agriculture, the government might make a grant of money towards its construction.